bl4ck5un/tc-website/content/getstarted.md

 For an end-to-end example, you can jump to [Step-by-step: Developing Your First TC-aware Contract](#h5).

-# How does Town Crier work: A Big Picture
+# How Town Crier Works: The Big Picture

 <img class="ui medium centered image" src="theme/images/1.png"></img>